vshn/ldaplogin/KEYCLOAK.md

 * Select a user in the 'Users' input field.
 The user must have an "emailQuota" attribute.
 * Click 'Generated user info'
 * The resulting JSON needs to have a field `emailQuota`.

+## `alias` field

+Depending on your use cases you may want to store aliases in user attributes and provide them in the ID token.

+Note that we're using the LDAP convention of calling the field "alias" (singular) despite being an array with possibly multiple values.

+Managing the user attribute "alias" is outside of the scope of this document.

+* Log in to your Keycloak instance as admin and go to your realm
+* Go to 'Client scopes'
+* Click 'Create client scope" and use the name "alias"
+* Choose Type 'Default'
+* Disable 'Display on consent screen'
+* Save
+* Go to 'Mappers'
+* Click 'Configure a new mapper'
+* Click 'User Attribute'
+* Choose Name "alias", User Atrribute "alias" and Token Claim Name "alias"
+* Make sure the following are on: 'Add to ID token', 'Add to access token', 'Add to userinfo', 'Multivalued'
+* Save

+Now that you have the global Client scope configured you can edit your client.

+* Go to 'Clients'
+* Find your ldaplogin client
+* Go to tab 'Client scopes'
+* Click 'Add client scope'
+* Find the "alias" scope and add it

 ## `groups_metadata` field